 Real Madrid’s 5-year sponsorship deal with Emirates is reportedly worth a staggering $82.5 million per year.
 Just think of how far that money could go in the transfer market!

-At the highest level of professional soccer, it’s virtually impossible for franchisees to survive without sponsorships.
+At the highest level of professional soccer, franchisees can’t survive without sponsorships.
 Nonetheless, in today’s game, there are strict rules when it comes to TV advertising.
 This has led to some teams having to play without certain logos on their shirts.

 The main type of brands soccer teams must avoid are alcohol, tobacco, and betting.